There is good news about life after age 50:

 Slim Waist Size Means Longer Life, while Standard Modern Diet Shortens Life Expectancy

-It is my belief that many of us are mildly allergic to many foods in the standard modern diet, but we don’t know it.
+I believe that many of us are mildly allergic to many foods in the standard modern diet, but we don’t know it.

 Quick Ways to Tell If Your Body Dislikes the Food You Just Ate